Why we Love Sedona, Arizona for Adventure Elopements

-September to November: Red rocks, cacti and stunning fall colors all coming together to create a breathtaking backdrop for your elopement.
-The temperature is mild and the town is a somewhat quieter than peak season.
+I would consider September to November the perfect Fall season in Sedona.
+Red rocks, cacti and stunning fall colors all coming together to create a breathtaking backdrop for your elopement.
+The temperature is mild and the town is somewhat quieter than peak season.

 From Phoenix: 2 Hours Drive Time

 Most people from out of state fly in to Phoenix and then rent a car for the two hour drive up to Sedona.
 Phoenix Sky Harbor International is one of the busiest airports in the world, which means there are tons of cheap flight options.
 The airport in Sedona is another choice, but you’ll be paying more for that convenience and the general rental car situation is a little less convenient, with limited hours and fewer options available.
 The drive from Phoenix northbound is beautiful.
 Something you definitely don’t want to miss seeing in the daytime (Plus, it gets extra dark out there at night).
 Highway 17 is the only way to get from Phoenix to Sedona, so give yourself extra time on the weekends.

 How do we get around while in Sedona?

 If you flew in for your elopement, you will definitely need to rent a car to get in and out of town.
 Once you’re in town, there are some really popular elopement destinations with trailheads just minutes away, but you’ll need to drive if you’re hoping for something a little more intimate feeling.

 There will be moments as you’re heading out to your elopement locations that there may be spotty or no service.
 Make sure to map things out ahead of time!

 There aren’t usually any options for Uber or Lyft, so it may be better to hire a driver or rent a car instead of relying on spontaneous transportation requests.

 The parking situation at some of the popular trailheads can get pretty crazy.
 On weekends you can end up waiting up to an hour just to park.